rubenrabb01/Modeling-MacFish-database/Seasonal distance range.md

 #### Relationship between tributary excursions and dam use

 To analyse wether ther are conditional effects of the dam use on tributary excursions we fit a model including a three-way interaction _Species_ x _Season_ x _dam_.
 Actually, this was a candidate model in a former (not included here) model selection subset

+:warning:
-:warning: The data for _tributary_ contains 0s that are recognized as negative values by the _lme4_ fitting function.
-Thus, if we want to fit a model to this data adjusting for a "Gamma" distribution we need to re-value 0s to values > 0 (e.g., 0.0001)
+- The data for _tributary_ contains 0s that are recognized as negative values by the _lme4_ fitting function
+- If we want to fit a model to this data adjusting for a "Gamma" distribution we need to re-value 0s to values > 0 (e.g., 0.0001)

 ```
 data_distr_season<-data_distr_season %>% mutate(tributary = replace(tributary, tributary == 0, 0.0001))
 ```